usnistgov/smstestbed/tdp/README.md

 # NIST SMS Test Bed: Technical Data Packages

 This section contains Technical Data Packages (TDPs) generated in the SMS Test Bed.
 Please visit the [SMS Test Bed Information Page](http://smstestbed.nist.gov/) for more information on the test bed.
-More information coming soon.
+More information on TDPs coming soon.

 ## Repository Description